-If English is not your first language or you have not previously studied in English, our usual requirement is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 6.5, with not less than 6.0 in each of the sub-tests.
+If English is not an applicant's first language or they have not previously studied in English, our usual requirement is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 6.5, with not less than 6.0 in each of the sub-tests.

-For the BA Language and/with History of Art with International Experience, please be aware that international students who require a Tier 4 visa will initially be provided with a CAS to study for the first two years of your course whilst at Birkbeck.
-During your third year of study at an institution abroad, you will be required to obtain a visa for that specific country.
-When you return to the UK to complete your fourth year, Birkbeck will issue you with a second CAS so that you can apply for another Tier 4 visa for your final year.
-You will therefore need to make a total of three visa applications - two for Birkbeck and one for the institution abroad.
+For the BA Language and/with History of Art with International Experience, please be aware that international students who require a Tier 4 visa will initially be provided with a CAS to study for the first two years of the course whilst at Birkbeck.
+During the third year of study at an institution abroad, they will be required to obtain a visa for that specific country.
+When they return to the UK to complete the fourth year, Birkbeck will issue a second CAS so they can apply for another Tier 4 visa for their final year.
+They will therefore need to make a total of three visa applications - two for Birkbeck and one for the institution abroad.